 My wife is from the Byrd and Carr families of Duplin County, NC.

-You are invited to visit the memorials of my grandmother Lillian Scott Peurifoy, my mother
+Thank you all for your prayers, friendship and care.
+It is appreciated.
+You are also invited to visit the memorials of my grandmother Lillian Scott Peurifoy, my mother

 Photos of graves are free to use.
 However, personal photos of individuals are copyrighted by this writer and can only be used on other sites by written request via email (not "public messages on my personal page) and acknowledgement of original owner of the photograph.